Vista: North County's Hidden Gem for Shopping!

 “It’s a hidden gem,” North San Diego County blogger Barb Miltenberger says of the colorful collection of retail stores that make up the shopping district.
 “There is a nice variety of businesses and easy parking.
 There’s a relaxed atmosphere.
 It has that old city charm.”

 What makes Downtown Vista special are locally-owned businesses.
 Each store is unique, making a stroll through Downtown an experience very different from visiting a shopping mall.

 The Downtown area hasn’t lost its charm over the years, Miltenberger said.
 “That’s one of the reasons I enjoy it so much.
 It’s pedestrian-friendly and there is a lot of public art on display.
 There are plenty of places to grab a bite to eat before or after you shop.
 They have boutiques.
 They have antiques.
 They have businesses that support local artists and makers.”

-One of her favorite shops is the Metaphor Boutique on East Broadway, “which is great for clothing and accessories.”
 She noted that Crozier’s Flowers on Main Street sells gifts made by local artisans.

 Culturally Rich City Center

 The City of Vista’s efforts to revitalize Downtown has given the district a fresh appearance, Miltenberger said.
 In 2015, the city mapped out a downtown Vista plan for revitalization.
 The idea was to create a collection of businesses that would meet the needs of visitors and residents while providing opportunities to socialize.
 The result is a culturally rich city center.

 Local merchants and civic boosters work cooperatively to make Downtown Vista appealing, Miltenberger said.
 “When there are downtown activities, they all get on board to help.
 Rather than compete, they work together.”